catseye/Falderal/README.md

 *   `src` — source code for py-falderal.
 *   `tests` — a set of tests for Falderal itself.
 (Note that these are not written in Falderal, as that would just be too confusing.)
-*   `HISTORY.markdown` — changelog for releases of Falderal.
+*   `HISTORY.md` — changelog for releases of Falderal.
-*   `TODO.markdown` — areas where Falderal and its implementations could be improved.
+*   `TODO.md` — areas where Falderal and its implementations could be improved.

 Implementation